gt-scheduler/website/README.md

 ### Modifications

-Copyright (c) 2020 all members of the "GT Scheduler" team for Bits of Good
+Copyright (c) 2020 the Bits of Good "GT Scheduler" team